OctopusDeploy/OctoPack/readme.md

  - `/p:OctopusPublishPackageToFileShare=C:\MyPackages` - copies the package to the path given
  - `/p:OctopusPublishPackageToHttp=http://my-nuget-server/api/v2/package` - pushes the package to the NuGet server
  - `/p:OctopusPublishApiKey=ABCDEFGMYAPIKEY` - API key to use when publishing

-## From your Automated Build Server

-Of course no one wants to produce production deployment packages from their development machine, so you will probably want to hook this up in your build server.

-For Windows Services/console applications you will just need to make sure your build server is compiling the project in Release mode via MSBuild.
-This is enough for OctoPack to produce the package.

-For web applications as described above, you will need to find a way to force the "publish" to happen.
-From TeamCity, you can do this manually by adding build parameters.
-For TFS users, TFS automatically publishes ASP.NET websites into a _PublishedWebSites folder, so this should be automatic.